 This event impacted the airports ability to provide a compliant runway safety area and the airports aircraft approach category for Runway 5-23.
 The solution was to build a retaining wall to reestablish the mountain and the full length of the runway.
 Burns was responsible for design of the airfield ground lighting systems and NAVAIDS which were disrupted.

-During the interim time, the runway was temporary displaced to allow for a complaint runway safety area.
+During the interim time, the runway was temporarily displaced to allow for a complaint runway safety area.
 To accomplish this the airfield ground lighting systems, including runway edge lights, distance remaining signs and visual NAVAIDS, had to be modified.

 Due to the extreme topography of the area, it was a challenge to identify the appropriate locations for the Instrument Landing system (ILS).
 Through simulated modeling and collaboration with the FAA engineering technical center the proper locations were established with minor adjustments.